Meifeng1510/Recorder/README.md

 while being able to autosave to DataStore.

 It takes 7ms to track 1027 moving parts, which imposes a limit of 142.8 fps (not accounting for other time spent).
-This shows how highly optimized the code is, and will be able to handle a high amount of dynamic parts.
+This is enough to handle a high amount of dynamic parts.
 Assuming the same ratio, you can record at 20fps while having 7335 dynamic parts.
-This benchmark of course depends on the CPU specification, so if it was done from the server, the result would be significantly better.
+This benchmark of course depends on the CPU specification, so if it was done from the server, the result would be different.

 -------------------------------------------------------------------------------------------------------------------------------------------